21.01° overcast clouds

 - Lunchtime music club;

-- Music and Performance activities in the playground, (stage area) weekly;
+- Music and Performance activities in the playground, (stage area) daily or weekly;

 - Opportunities for pupils to ‘dress up’ as characters from books in World Book Day events, or take part in role-play activities, e.g. assume the role of an interviewer through PSCHE - Careers Learning.